clerickx/TheStage4Library/README.md

 ### Fixing tree being to /mnt/gentoo or /tmp/gentoo instead of .

-Go into the tmp or mnt folder depending on the stage4 than mv gentoo /mnt/gentoo than rm -r tmp or gentoo than rm stage4 and than you can continue
+Go into the tmp or mnt folder depending on the stage4 than mv gentoo /mnt/gentoo than rm -r tmp or gentoo than rm Gentoo*.tar.xz and than you can continue
 ```

 ### Mounting the necessary filesystems